 In Collaboration: communication, accessibility and sharing

-A series of group discussions and activities facilitated as part of the Practice makes Practice residency at the NewBridge Project exploring ideas around collaboration, problems we encounter when working this way and strategies to open up exchange and dialogue.
-These meetings will build and shape an open-source digital library - collecting and sharing material to benefit future collaborative productions.
+A public series of group discussions, physical activities and online get-togethers facilitated as part of our Practice makes Practice residency, exploring ideas around collaboration, problems we encounter when working this way and strategies to open up exchange and dialogue.

-In this introductory session we will be re-defining what it means to collaborate - opening up questions surrounding different forms of collaboration, issues around authorship and ownership, sharing and exchanging rather than competition and the ethics involved in working with others.
-Alongside this conversation we will be working together on small exercises involving writing and interviewing.
-This afternoon will also act as a starting point for the open-source digital library and discuss methods of documentation and sharing knowledge.
+We focussed on collectively trying to re-define what it means to collaborate - opening up questions surrounding different forms of collaboration, issues around authorship and ownership, sharing and exchanging rather than competition and the ethics involved in working with others.
+Alongside this group conversation we worked on some small exercises involving writing and interviewing, as a strategy for getting-to-know your collaborators.

 “Collaboration thrives on diversity of perspectives and on constructive dialogues between individuals negotiating their differences while creating their shared voice and vision.”

 In this session we will explore a range of modes of communication, ask questions around being critical while maintaining a sensitivity to others and open up ideas around conveying thoughts in non-linguistic ways.
 We would like to use this meeting to experiment together with sound, associations, improvisation and the body.

 “Construction of knowledge is collective and is embedded in the cultural and historical milieu in which we arise.
 Thinking is not confined to the individual brain/mind and creative activities are social.”